Please always discuss any health and feeding concerns directly with your pediatrician.

 - At this age, about half of all babies babble, repeating one syllable such as “ga”, “ba”, “ma.”

 FOOD: Continue feeding your baby iron-fortified cereals.
-Once your little one has enjoyed single ingredient purees you can then try simple combinations like Peach Oatmeal Banana, Pears & Raspberries or Prunes & Oatmeal.
+Once your little one has enjoyed single ingredient purees you can then try simple combinations like Peach Oatmeal Banana, Pears & Raspberries or Apple Peach Oatmeal Fruit and Grain Puree.

 - Sits without support